COSC-499-W2023/year-long-project-team-8/docs/weekly_logs/team_logs/team_log.md

 - Handle images in the front end
 - Sort out the fe/be communication for file handling
 - Store post data in backend
+- Forgot password full functionality with email
+- Chat feature (will extend into next milestone)
+- Change password from profile page

 ### Completed Tasks